 An ideal application dependency mapping tool should traverse a multi-cloud architecture—in real time—to identify and map all instances, communications channels, applications, ports, services, VPCs, subnets, and security groups being used in an IT ecosystem across every cloud.

 The benefits to multi-cloud architecture are attractive, and though the challenges are real, they can be met—and overcome—with planning, preparation, and the proper tools.
 Visualize your on-premises and cloud infrastructure with continuous, automatic updates—in as little as 60 minutes—with Faddom’s agentless, hybrid application dependency mapping tool.
-Start a free trial to the right!
+Start a free trial today!